deepjavalibrary/djl/example/doc/InferenceTutorial.md

 ## Introduction
 Welcome to the Joule world.
 Joule is an API designed to deal with all kinds of Deep Learning tasks.
-Users will be able to create, train and do inference with Deep Learning models.
+You are able to create, train and do inference with Deep Learning models.

-In this tutorial, we will guide you to create your first application to use Joule for Deep Learning Inference.
+In this tutorial, you create your first application to use Joule for Deep Learning Inference.
-We will implement an [Object Detection application](https://en.wikipedia.org/wiki/Object_detection) based on pre-trained ResNet-50 SSD model.
+You implement an [Object Detection application](https://en.wikipedia.org/wiki/Object_detection) based on pre-trained ResNet-50 SSD model.

 ## Prerequisite
-Before we start, please see the JavaDoc of the following classes.
+Before you start, please see the JavaDoc for the following classes.
-These are the core component we are using to load the pre-trained model and do inference.
+These are the core components we are using to load the pre-trained model and do inference.

 - [Model](https://joule.s3.amazonaws.com/java-api/software/amazon/ai/Model.html)
 - [Predictor](https://joule.s3.amazonaws.com/java-api/software/amazon/ai/inference/Predictor.html)